My Father was invading Italy on the day I was born, in September 1943.

 Link to InterSub -

-International Submarine Services old comrades web page.
+International Submarine Services new web page.

 Link to SS Islander - midlife crisis and